Joi Ito: Journalism

 Ito has written op-eds for the Asian Wall Street Journal and The New York Times and has published articles in numerous other magazines and newspapers.
 He has written regular columns in The Daily Yomiuri, Mac World Japan, Asahi Pasocom, Asahi Doors, and other media sources.
 His photographs have been used in The New York Times Online, BusinessWeek, American Heritage, Wired News, Forbes, and BBC News.
 He was on the early editorial mastheads of Wired and Mondo 2000.
 He has authored and co-authored a number of books including Dialog – Ryu Murakami X Joichi Ito with Ryu Murakami, and "Freesouls: Captured and Released" with Christopher Adams, a book of Ito's photographs that includes essays by several prominent figures in the free culture movement.
-He has hosted televisions shows including The New Breed and SimTV shows on NHK.

-He is currently the host of a TV show called "Super-Presentation" airing weekly in Japan on NHK.
+He has hosted televisions shows including The New Breed, SimTV and a TV show called "Super-Presentation" airing weekly in Japan on NHK.

 Recognition and honors

 Ito was listed by Time magazine as a member of the "Cyber-Elite" in 1997.
 He was also named one of the 50 "Stars of Asia" in the "Entrepreneurs and Dealmakers" category by BusinessWeek and commended by the Japanese Ministry of Posts and Telecommunications for supporting the advancement of IT in 2000.
 He was selected by the World Economic Forum in 2001 as one of the "Global Leaders for Tomorrow" and chosen by Newsweek as a member of the "Leaders of The Pack (high technology industry)" in 2005, and listed by Vanity Fair as a member of "The Next Establishment" in the October Issue, 2007 and 2011.
 Ito was named by BusinessWeek as one of the 25 Most Influential People on the Web in 2008.

 On July 22, 2011 he was awarded a Lifetime Achievement Award in recognition of his role as one of the world's leading advocates of Internet freedom from the University of Oxford Internet Institute.
 In 2011, with Ethan Zuckerman, he was named by Foreign Policy magazine to its list of top global thinkers, in which he stated the Best idea is "Users controlling their own data".
 Ito received the degree of Doctor of Literature, honoris causa, from The New School in 2013.
 On March 11, 2014, Ito was inducted into the SXSW Interactive Festival Hall of Fame.
 He was a TED speaker at the March 21, TED2014.
 In 2014, Ito was awarded the Golden Plate Award by the Academy of Achievement.
 On May 17, 2015 Ito received a Doctor of Humane Letters, honoris causa, from Tufts University.
 Ito was elected to the American Academy of Arts and Sciences in April 2017.
 On May 11, 2017 Ito was awarded the IRI Medal.